Guidance

 UK ETS auctions

-Auctioning will to be the primary means of introducing allowances into the market.
-Holders of Operator Holding Accounts (OHA), Aircraft Operator Holding Accounts (AOHA) and trading accounts with the UK ETS Registry will be able to take part in auctions.
+Auctioning is the primary means of introducing allowances into the market.
+Holders of Operator Holding Accounts (OHA), Aircraft Operator Holding Accounts (AOHA), and trading accounts (that meet the eligibility criteria set out below) within the UK ETS Registry can take part in auctions.
+Read guidance on how to apply for a UK Registry Account

 Participants are also able to trade allowances on the secondary market.

-For information about the UK ETS Registry and how to open an account if you are a trader, see the guidance on participating in the UK Emissions Trading Scheme.
+For information about the UK ETS Registry and how to open an account if you are a trader, see the relevant guidance in Participating in the UK Emissions Trading Scheme.

-Participating in auctions
+Participating in UKA auctions

 • a UK ETS operator or a UK ETS aircraft operator